 Facts About Paper Bags

-Statistics through sites at Penn State show:
+Statistics through sites at Penn State reveal:

 Benefits of Reusable Bags